microsoft/sbom-tool/docs/sbom-tool-cli-reference.md

 ./sbom-tool-win-x64.exe generate -b c:\outputDrop -bc c:\Users\test\TestProject -pn TestProject -pv 1.0.0 -ps MyCompany -nsb http://mycompany.com -m c:\sboms
 ```

 This command will cause the SBOM tool to generate the SBOM inside the `c:\sboms` folder.
-The tool will create a new `_manifest\spdx_2.2` subfolder for use in storing the SBOM being generated.
-In this scenario, the tool will store the SBOM generated during this run in the path `c:\sboms\_manifest\spdx_2.2\manifest.spdx.json`.
+In this scenario, the tool will create a new `_manifest\spdx_2.2` subfolder for use in storing the SBOM being generated and it will store the SBOM generated in the path `c:\sbommanifest\spdx_2.2\manifest.spdx.json`.

 > Please note that the tool will generate the `_manifest` subfolder inside the ManifestDirPath folder.
 The command will not need to provide a folder path that ends in `_manifest` for this parameter.